Should a home be painted before selling?

 Dear Phyllis,

 I have been a loyal reader of your “Dear Abby-like” advice for years.
 My father, who lived in Salem, Oregon, recently passed.
 My sister and I are co-trustees, but she will take the lead on the sale as she lives in Salem.
 I flew up to help her sort through everything, and she is working on finding a Realtor.
 The Realtor she interviewed suggested only cleaning the home and trimming some shrubs in the front.
-I think the house should at least be painted.
-Do you agree that a home should always be freshly painted before selling?
+I think you should at least paint the house.
+Do you agree that sellers should always paint a home before they list it for sale?

 Ann L.